6 Unforgettable Tuscany Itineraries: Your Guide to Exploring Italy's Most Beautiful Region

 Transportation

-- Rental Car is highly recommended for exploring the countryside and hill towns
+- Rental Car or private driver/car service is highly recommended for exploring the countryside and hill towns

 - Buses reach smaller towns but have limited schedules